nikpocuca/math1mp3/tutorials/tutorial_1/readme.md

 Most of you will either have Windows or Mac.
 Those who have linux I am going to assume you know most of this stuff already.

 Each of these systems have their own configurations and issues setting up (This is part of the job).
-For the purposes of this tutorial I have brought all three types of operating systems and will be showing you all how get all three IDE's.